ailrk/mstl/README.md

 ```

 - Pointer traits, iterator traits, allocator traits are adaptor templates that provides an uniform access of different types implement same members.
 I guess if you know what member to get from a type, you don't really need them.
+  - One example onf Some pointer like types are not necessarily pointer, `offset_ptr`, for example. `pointer_traits` is to treat them with an uniform interface.

 ### Source